zxrossco/ProxmoxVE/.github/CONTRIBUTOR_AND_GUIDES/ct/AppName.md

 >
 > - Add your username and source URL
 > - For existing scripts, add "| Co-Author [YourUserName]" after the current author
+> - Source is a URL of github repo containting source files of the application you're installing (not URL of your homepage or a blog)

 ---